petsurov/Elixir_Test_Assignment/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+Application features:

+1) Registration/authorization using e-mail and password.
+2) Password reset function.

+The buttons for using the authorization/registration functions are located on the main page, in the upper right corner.

+To check email locally, use the path [`localhost:4000/dev/mailbox/`](http://localhost:4000/dev/mailbox/).

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more